Father’s Day (Titus 2:2)

 I know what you’re thinking: this one refers to no drinking.
 Well, not really.
 It definitely refers to alcohol, but it has a wider meaning.
 It’s about avoiding the extremes, being clear-headed, and maintaining self-control in all circumstances.

 With some of us, it’s anger.
 We fly off the handle and say things we later regret.
 We may even make excuses for it – it’s our nationality, they had it coming, and so on.
-I’ve heard them all.
+I've heard it all.
 But if we’re completely honest, it’s a character issue that we haven’t been able to control.

 There’s also the stuff we eat and drink – too much or the wrong stuff.
 Then there’s the sexual area.
 A lot of us struggle in this area, and have come to realize that there’s no easy answers.
 Without being crude, I think it’s significant that the sign of circumcision, of being separated to the Lord, was done in this area.